threema-ch/push-relay/README.md

 ## Running

-You need the Rust compiler (current stable).
+You need the Rust compiler (1.31 or higher).
 First, create a `config.ini` file that looks like this:

     [gcm]